brsanjita/Cpt_S-583---SoftwareQualityProject/README.md

 # SoftwareQualityProject
-This Repositroy is created for the Coursework - Cpts 583(Software Quality)
+This Repository is created for the Coursework - Cpts 583(Software Quality)

 # Project Description
 This project develops a computerized system to manage parking usage and online reservations